moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 * The application-interface level: a part that handles interaction with a user or some external application
 * The processing level: a middle part that generally contains the core functionality of the application
-* The data level: a part that operates on a database or ﬁle system
+* The data level: a part that operates on a database or file system

 <figure>
     <a href="/assets/images/SearchEngineLayering.PNG"><img src="/assets/images/SearchEngineLayering.PNG"></a>